PeterResutik/bme307/docs/workflow.md

         1. Look at the plots and the quality scores: What trends do you observe in terms of quality score changes in the forward and reverse reads?
         2. Scroll down to the “Demultiplexed sequence length summary”: What is the read length?
 How much overlap do you expect for the forward and reverse reads?

-#### 3.4 Remove primers with Cutadapt
+#### 3.3 Remove primers with Cutadapt
 We need to remove the primers that were used for targeted amplification.
-To do this we use cutadapt trim-paired, specifying these main parameters:
+To do this we use *cutadapt trim-paired*, specifying these main parameters:

-* --i-demultiplexed-sequences: specify input file name
-* --p-front-f GTGYCAGCMGCCGCGGTAA: specify sequence of the forward primer
-* --p-front-r CCGYCAATTYMTTTRAGTTT: specify sequence of the reverse primer
-* --p-match-adapter-wildcards: ?
-* --p-match-read-wildcards: ?
-* --p-discard-untrimmed: ?
-* --o-trimmed-sequences: specify output file
+* forward primer: which is “GTGYCAGCMGCCGCGGTAA”
+* reverse primer: which is “CCGYCAATTYMTTTRAGTTT”
+* whether you have wobble basesbases other than A/T/C/G in the read
+* whether you should discard reads that were not trimmed

 ???+ tip "tip:"
     --verbose: The verbose option specifies that you want to display detailed processing information on your screen.